deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 They turned to the shipmaster.
 Trrrk’k picked his way forward to his customary spot in the middle of the bridge, tilting his head back and forth atop his long neck as he considered the face on the screen.
 “No, the Clan’s friend has a different bone structure along his snout and around his eyes.
 This one is more...handsome, by their standards.”

 “Pretty boy, hey?”
-Wild frowned at the portrait.
+Wilde frowned at the portrait.
 “We got a name for this lad?
 I mean, I’m guessing that’s it there next to his mug, but I can’t read...whatever that is.”

 “Wrrkenrythweth,” Urgug provided, rolling the first syllable lavishly.

 “Former House, then,” Moj declared.
 He buzzed when they looked at him.
 “House Wrrken.
 The House of Traitors.
 Not a name for Houseless nobodies, that.”

-“You know a lot more than you let on, mate,” Wild complimented him.
+“You know a lot more than you let on, mate,” Wilde complimented him.
 Moj shrugged it off with a chirping sound.

 “Student of alien cultures, remember.”

 “...Right.”
-Wild rubbed his jaw with a scratching sound, then turned to the Shipmaster.
+Wilde rubbed his jaw with a scratching sound, then turned to the Shipmaster.
 “We come here looking for a bloke who was spying on one of the Great Houses, and when we get here one of the House’s sons is on the lam?
 Smells bloody fishy to me, right Bruuk?”

 “When I’m standing next to you, the only way I could smell *any* fish is if you taped it to my nose,” Bruuk replied.
-He’d learned that Wild appreciated even quite vicious insults as a joke, with the right delivery and timing.
+He’d learned that Wilde appreciated even quite vicious insults as a joke, with the right delivery and timing.
 Human humor was *weird* in that regard.

-Sure enough, Wild snort-chuckled and reached out to give him an affectionate but slightly aggressive swat in the arm with his knuckles.
+Sure enough, Wilde snort-chuckled and reached out to give him an affectionate but slightly aggressive swat in the arm with his knuckles.
 “I *mean* it seems suspicious.”

 “I quite agree,” Trrrk’k said.
 “Perhaps we should make contact with this alleged terrorist.”

 “I’m game.”
-Wild glanced back out the front window as Moj brought them to a relative stop and the station’s docking arms reached out to embrace them with a series of heavy sounds that echoed through the hull.
+Wilde glanced back out the front window as Moj brought them to a relative stop and the station’s docking arms reached out to embrace them with a series of heavy sounds that echoed through the hull.

 “My only question is...How?”